AGCCS/AGCCS-CTRL22/arduino/README.md

 ## AVR firmware base on Arduino XMegaCoreX

-[nothing ready to share at this point of time]
+[nothing ready to share at this point of time -- not sure, how to go with this, in particular the current measurement]